WE NURTURE YOUNG LIVES.

 UNDERSTANDING

-We use the science of behaviour analysis to gain a comprehensive understanding of a child or young person and the reasons behind their challenging behaviour.
-This involves us assessing the client in a range of settings, for example, at their home, school and a respite care centre.
+We use the science of behaviour to gain a comprehensive understanding of a child or young person and the reasons behind their behaviours of concern.
+This involves us assessing the client’s situation in a range of settings, for example, at their home, school or a respite care centre.

 STAGE 4